 Windows 10 Volume Mixer

-Application Volume: Many applications have their own volume control displayed here; for example, VLC Media Player is included above.
+Application Volume.
+Many applications have their own volume control displayed here; for example, VLC Media Player is included in the Windows 10 example above, and the Solitaire app in Windows 11.
 Check the application from which you expect to hear sound and make sure its volume control is set appropriately.

 Sound Settings